Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Once you realize your dog has ingested a toxic dose, the best thing to do is to contact your veterinarian and follow their instructions.
 They will need to know:

 He/she may also ask you to induce vomiting if your dog ingested it less than two hours ago.
 This is the time when it is still in the stomach.

 Always keep on hand 3% hydrogen peroxide which will help the dog induce vomiting.
 Your vet will instruct you on how much to give.
 Unfortunately, vomiting alone may not be sufficient, since some of the theobromine may still be absorbed.
 Your dog may require further treatment at the vet's hospital.
 Keep in mind that there is no antidote for chocolate poisoning, therefore, treatment is mostly supportive!

 Symptoms suggesting chocolate toxicity include the following: Vomiting

-Don't wait for these to happen! the sooner you see your vet the better chances of recovery and the cheaper on your wallet!)
+Don't wait for these to happen!
+The sooner you see your vet the better the chances of recovery are and the cheaper it will be on your wallet!
 Note: chocolate mulch can also cause toxicity in dogs!

 - Always keep chocolate and candy bars away from your furry friend.

 - Always keep on hand 3% hydrogen peroxide and activated charcoal.